Borough of Melton: Education

 Until September 2008, the district operated the three-tier education system, whereby there were three middle schools.
-All these schools fed into the same upper school in Melton from 14-18.
+All these schools fed into the same upper school in Melton from 14 to 18.
 At both GCSE and A level, the district's results are above the England average.
 From age 16 Students can attend either Melton Vale Post 16 Centre for academic sixth form courses, or Brooksby Melton College for vocational courses.